Harpy eagle: Feeding

 Another major prey of harpy eagles is monkeys.
 At several nests in Guyana, monkeys made up about 37% of the prey remains found at the nests.
 Similarly, cebid monkeys made up 35% of the remains found at 10 nests in Amazonian Ecuador.
-Monkeys regularly taken include capuchin monkeys, saki monkeys, howler monkeys, titi monkeys, squirrel monkeys, and spider monkeys.
+Monkeys regularly taken include capuchin monkeys, woolly monkeys, saki monkeys, howler monkeys, titi monkeys, squirrel monkeys, and spider monkeys.
 Smaller monkeys, such as tamarins and marmosets, are, however, seemingly ignored as prey by this species.
 Small monkeys typically weighing between 1 and 4 kg, such as Wedge-capped capuchin (Cebus olivaceus), tufted capuchin (Sapajus apella), and white-faced saki (Pithecia pithecia) are the most frequently taken.
 Larger howler monkeys are also taken, mainly Colombian red howler (Alouatta seniculus), but also Guyanan red howler (Alouatta macconnelli) and mantled howler (Alouatta palliata).
 These monkeys typically weigh between 4.4 to 8.6 kg and female harpy eagles can prey on all ages and sexes, while male harpy eagles tend to focus on juveniles.
 In one study, breeding harpy eagles hunted Yucatán black howler (Alouatta pigra), the largest howler monkey which can weigh between 6.4 and 11.3 kg, although the ages of the monkeys taken by these eagles are unknown.
-Nevertheless, adults of other large monkeys can be taken by female harpy eagles, including woolly monkey (Lagothrix cana) and Peruvian spider monkey (Ateles chamek), and red-faced spider monkey (Ateles paniscus) which can weigh around 5.8 to 9.4 kg and possibly exceeding 10 to 11 kg in large males.
+Nevertheless, adults of other large monkeys can be taken by female harpy eagles, including gray woolly monkey (Lagothrix lagothricha cana) and Peruvian spider monkey (Ateles chamek), and red-faced spider monkey (Ateles paniscus) which can weigh around 5.8 to 9.4 kg and possibly exceeding 10 to 11 kg in large males.